rwynn/monstache-site/src/config.md

 Because the indexes are timestamped you can drop then after a period of time so they don't take up space.
 If you just want the last couple of days of changes, delete the indexes with the old timestamps.
 Elastic [curator](https://github.com/elastic/curator) is your friend here.

+This option may be passed on the command line as ./monstache --time-machine-namespace test.foo --time-machine-namespace test.bar

 ## time-machine-index-prefix

 string (default "log")